kalumwildig/BE---project/README.md

 Instruction for setup:

+Clone Repo:

+The first step is to clone this repo.
+In order to do this, firstly navigate in your terminal to the file you wish for this repo to be stored locally.
+Once you are within this directory, use the command git clone <'https link of this repo'>.
+Once this is complete you should be able to open this repo.

+Next install dependencies:

-- To install the testing requirements for local testing, run the following packages in the terminal when your are in the project directory:
+- To install the testing dependencies for local testing, run the following packages in the terminal when your are within the project directory:
-  - npm install supertest
+  - Supertest   - npm install supertest
-  - npm install jest
+  - Jest        - npm install jest
-  - npm install jest-sorted
+  - Jest-Sorted - npm install jest-sorted